KimiaVanaei/wellbore-fracture-segmentation/README.md

 | `0190.png` | Dark | 2 | 0.87, 0.92 |
 | `0197.png` | Dark | 2 | 0.96, 0.88 |

-The number of paths is **not hard-coded from the filename**.
-It is determined from the measured ridge evidence and continuity criteria.
+The number of paths is determined from the measured ridge evidence and continuity criteria.

 ---